 When checking deliverability, it's possible that email addresses will show as being Bounced, Dropped, Blocked, or Spam Reported, meaning that the particular message failed to be delivered to the user and has been placed on a suppressions list.
 SendGrid automatically suppresses emails to certain users in order to help you maintain a good reputation as a sender.

 Keep reading to learn what you can do about this:

-Determine the cause of the suppression: If you come across an entry for an email address marked as bounced, blocked, dropped, or spam reported, locate the information "i" to the very right of the row:
+Determine the cause of the suppression: If you come across an entry for an email address marked as bounced, blocked, dropped, or spam reported click anywhere on that row to pull up the email information panel.

 Suppression lists (also known as "exclusion lists") are lists of emails that you do not want to send to for the sake of protecting your reputation as a sender and maximizing email deliverability.
 If you repeatedly send messages to people who don't want to receive your emails (ie. spam reports) or invalid addresses, your sender reputation can be negatively impacted.

 How do recipients get added to a Suppressions List?

 If messages to certain email addresses have bounced or been blocked enough times, SendGrid will place these emails on the respective suppression lists to be excluded from your communications.
 If you know the email address, see below for how you can remove it.

 - Block: The recipient's email server has rejected the message for reasons related to the message's content.
 Future messages to this address will not be automatically suppressed, because blocks are related to the specific content of a single email.

 - Bounce: The recipient's email server has rejected the message due to an issue with the recipient's address.
 Common causes are misspelled email addresses, nonexistent email addresses, or a full recipient inbox.